William Caryl Ely: Personal life and death

 Ely was one of the original promoters, a director, chairman of Transportation Committee, and a member of the executive committee of the Pan-American Exposition.
-He was a Mason, member of the Buffalo Club, Sons of the American Revolution, Society of Colonial Wars, and other various clubs and organizations in Buffalo, Niagara Falls, and New York.
+He was a Mason, member of the Sons of the American Revolution, Society of Colonial Wars, and other various clubs and organizations in Buffalo, Niagara Falls, and New York.

 He died on December 14, 1921, at his home at 14 East 60th Street in Manhattan; and was buried at Forest Lawn Cemetery in Buffalo.